gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## Support for version ranges in repository content filtering

-With [repository content filtering](userguide/declaring_repositories.html#sec:repository-content-filtering), builds can control which repositories are queried for which dependency.
+Builds can control which repositories are queried for which dependency for better performance and security using [repository content filtering](userguide/declaring_repositories.html#sec:repository-content-filtering).
 This feature provides performance and security benefits.

 With this release, when including or excluding a specific dependency version, the build author can use a version range: